Ethnic and Racial Studies Department (ERS)

 This course focuses on the effects of culture on the nature and behavior of individuals, their adaptations to institutions and environments, and their relations within and outside their culture.
 Specifically, the impact of concepts such as ethnocentrism, stereotypes, racism and prejudice are explored in terms of their relevance to the counseling process.
 Counseling strategies and skills relevant to providing effective multicultural counseling are investigated.
-Prerequisite: PSY 100, PSY 204 and PSY 347.
+Prerequisite: PSY 100, PSY 204.
 (Cross-listed with ERS/PSY; may only earn credit in one department.)
-Offered Occasionally.
+Offered Annually.

 ERS/PSY 442 Cr.3

 Racism and Oppression